modelon-community/semla-license-manager-impact-example/README.md

 ```

 ## How to build
+Two build scripts are included.
 In the default case you can simply run `./build.sh`.
-This only builds a release version of the LVE and supporting tools.
+This only builds a release version
+of the LVE and supporting tools.
 This is enough for using the example as is.

-For debugging reasons use `./build-debug.sh`.
-This script builds debug configuration as necessary for running the debugger (gdb) and all tests.
+For debugging purposes use `./build-debug.sh`.
+This script builds debug configuration as necessary for running the
+debugger (gdb) and all tests.
 Building tests requires additional library (https://libcheck.github.io/check/ ) which is
 automatically installed in dev container.
 Tests can be run with `./run.sh` which uses `ctest` configured with a
 CMake Preset in [./CMakePresets.json](./CMakePresets.json)) to run the SEMLA test suite.

-## How to Encrypt a Library
+## How to Encrypt and Package a Library

+Packaging a Modelon Impact library requires following steps that are further detailed below:
+- Encrypt the pure Modelica libary.
+- Add Modelon Impact specific content into the mol file.

 The commands below can be run from the *build* directory created when running `build.sh` as described above.
 The examples assume running on https://impact.modelon.cloud.
 For a local setup you may need to adapt the path.

 ```
 cd build